zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ## Model

 Models represent the business entities of your application.
 A model inherits all fields and attributes from extended abstract models.
-Abstract model would be eliminated in the generated prisma schema file.
+Abstract models are eliminated in the generated prisma schema file.

 ### Syntax
 ```zmodel